-All three citrus: lemons limes oranges contain Omega-3 and Omega-6 fatty acids.
+All three citrus lemons limes oranges contain Omega-3 and Omega-6 fatty acids.

 When fully dehydrated, the dried oranges shown in the bowl were so lightweight!
 They make a really neat tinkling sound when tossed.

 Let's not forget that these dehydrated citrus rinds can be great ground up to be used for flavorings and for baking!

 Living in central Florida, we're lucky enough to have a few orange trees in our front yard.

 boy oh boy, can you ever smell the orange blossom scent when they're in

 To me, the orange blossom scent is one you either love, or hate!